 Swimming is a great way to burn calories and tone muscle while having fun.
 It is beneficial for women of all ages.
 Even in older women, it is an excellent tool as the limited wear reduces injuries.

-With low or moderate laps, you burn about 423 calories.
+With low or moderate laps, you burn about 423 calories per hour.
 It is also a full-body workout.
 So, call your girls, pack that colorful bikini you love, and go for a swim.

 Nutritious snacks you can try include whole grains, celery sticks, apple slices, and nuts like almonds, cashew nuts, peanuts, and hazelnuts.
 It is also a good idea to pack your snacks to keep the temptation of getting a chocolate bar or candy from the vending machine.